kebien6020/kebien6020.github.io/README.md

 # Personal Portfolio

-My personal portfolio with links to all my FreeCodeCamp projects.
-You can access it [here](https://kebien6020.github.io/personal-portfolio).
+My personal portfolio with links to all my FreeCodeCamp projects and some contact info.
+You can access it [here](https://kebien6020.github.io).

 ## Features

-None yet :(
+- Access to my FreeCodeCamp projects
+- In-browser test suite
+- Responsive design
+- Smooth scrolling navigation